okta/okta-developer-docs/packages/@okta/vuepress-site/docs/guides/authenticators-custom-authenticator/main/ios/sdksteps.md

 - As a push notification that's delivered whether your app is closed, in the background, or in the foreground.
 - By requesting any queued notifications when your app is in the foreground.

 Although you don't need to receive push notifications to use Devices SDK, we suggest that you do this for the best user experience.
 To receive notifications add the Push Notification Capability to your app.
 At runtime, register your app with the notification manager, and retrieve the current APNs token.
-This token is used in the next step.
+Use this token in the next step.
 For more information, see [Registering Your App with APNs](https://developer.apple.com/documentation/usernotifications/registering_your_app_with_apns) in Apple developer documentation.
 The examples in this guide assume that the app is registered to receive notifications.

 The token is returned by the system in [`application(_:didRegisterForRemoteNotificationsWithDeviceToken:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622958-application).
 Use a property to store the token, though don't save the token between app launches as it can change.
 If there's an error registering for notifications, the system calls [`application(_:didFailToRegisterForRemoteNotificationsWithError:)`](https://developer.apple.com/documentation/uikit/uiapplicationdelegate/1622962-application).
 In this case, your app can still [load undelivered challenges](#load-undelivered-challenges).